What should you put on your CTO resume?

 - The location of your school/university.

-- Enrolment and graduation dates.
+- Enrollment and graduation dates.

 Refer to our Resume Education Section Guide to get a robust and fuller understanding of this section.